 It will save you time because you don’t need to use a separate container.
 And you don’t need to wash as much stuff.

 Both containers will use the same blade assembly which is a 4-prong, stainless steel.

-If you look really close, the blade design is similar to the Nutribullet RX though this is a bit flatter.
+If you look close, the blade design is similar to the Nutribullet RX though this is a bit flatter.

 It isn’t as big as the blade you’ll see on the Ascent series so it’ll be easier to clean.